vincentmorneau/apex-pwa/doc/part4.md

 ---

 With an icon on the home screen and the APEX app opening in full screen, we are now one step closer to a native mobile experience.
-Let's continue to [Part 5: Using an APEX App Offline](./doc/part5.md) to start learning about _Service Workers_, which are the driving force of PWAs.
+Let's continue to [Part 5: Using an APEX App Offline](./doc/part5.md) to start learning about _Service Workers_, which are the driving force of PWA.

 _Think this documentation can be enhanced?
 Please open a pull request and fix it!_